gronxb/rnef/website/docs/docs/configuration/index.md

 RNEF can be configured through a configuration object that defines various aspects of your project setup.

-The most basic configuration would, assuming you only support iOS platform and choose Metro as our bundler, would look like this
+The most basic configuration would, assuming you only support iOS platform and choose Metro as our bundler, would look like this:

 ```js title="rnef.config.mjs"
 // @ts-check